thewca/wca-regulations/wca-guidelines-2012.md

 The WCA Guidelines supplement the WCA Regulations.
 Guidelines are numbered in correspondence with related regulations.

 To make the Regulations and Guidelines easier to read we use "he" where the reader should read "she or he".
-The use of the words "must", "must not", "shall", "shall not", "should", "should not" and "may" comply with RFC 2119.
+The use of the words "must", "must not", "should", "should not" and "may" comply with RFC 2119.

 Note the following:
 - Mutiple guidelines may correspond to the same Regulation.